Axway/streams-open-docs/content/en/docs/install/_index.md

 ### MariaDB settings

 The MariaDB database is automatically installed by default on your K8s cluster with the Streams Helm chart.
-But using an external one is recommended in production.
+But using an external one is recommended for production.

 To disable the MariaDB installation, you can either: